 I had to pause when I saw my dog eating worms as I was quite horrified.
 What was going on?
 How to stop my dog from eating worms?

-The way to stop a dog from eating worms (garden worms, earthworms, all kinds of worms!) is through training and ensuring they are well fed.
+The best way to stop a dog from eating worms (garden worms, earthworms, all kinds of worms!) is through training and ensuring they are well-fed and getting all their nutritional needs.
 Occasional treats should be given to them to satisfy their cravings.

 While doing my research, it led me to discover why they behave this way and how I managed to stop this behavior.